 Thoughtful -- We pride ourselves on listening and relating to our colleagues and clients in a way that’s genuine, human and memorable.

-For more information about our core values, please refer to our core values document and our Employee Handbook.
+For more information about our core values, please refer to our core values document and the applicable Team Member Handbook.

 This Code of Conduct is not intended to replace good judgment and common sense, but serves as a guide and minimum standard of conduct.
 The purpose of this Code of Conduct is to provide basic guidelines for situations in which ethical issues arise.
 In these situations, before you act, stop and think about what you’re about to do.
 A good test is this: if your parents knew about it, your client knew about it, our CEO knew about it, and the Newspapers and the Press knew about it, would you be proud of your behavior, or would you be even slightly embarrassed or chagrined.
 If it’s the latter, don’t do it.

-If an employee becomes aware that another employee has violated this Code of Conduct, he or she is obligated to report it in accordance with procedures set forth below.
+If an employee becomes aware of any breach of Axiom’s Codes of Conduct, he or she is obligated to report it in accordance with procedures set forth below.
 No one has the authority to retaliate against an employee who reports a possible violation.
 Failure to comply with any of the provisions of this Code of Conduct subjects the employee to disciplinary measures up to and including termination.

 A conflict of interest may arise in any situation in which an employee's loyalties are divided between business interests that, to some degree, are incompatible with the interests of Axiom.
-Axiom strives to create an environment that protects our clients, supplier and employees from such conflicts.
-The Company expects that no employee will place himself or herself in a position that would have the appearance of being, or could be construed to be, in conflict with the interests of Axiom.
+Axiom strives to create an environment that protects its clients, suppliers and employees from such conflicts.
+Axiom expects that no employee will place himself or herself in a position that would have the appearance of being, or could be construed to be, in conflict with the interests of Axiom.

 We also don’t accept gifts of any material monetary value (limit of $250) from anyone seeking business of any kind from Axiom.
 An employee can attend a meal or event with a business contact, but even in that situation, expenses should be minimal and there should not be even the faintest hint of any quid pro quo.